vanzasetia/personal-website/src/blogs/grayling-funny-logic.md

   year: 2026
 ---

-## Knowing how to respond to people
+## Understanding Grayling's logic

 In religious discussion or even debate, we need to understand what the other group of people believes in.
-For example, if you talk to Hindus and you are a Christian, you do not convince Hindu people that Christianity is right.
-Instead, you prove to them that Hinduism is bad or evil because people do not move or change if their current position is right.
-If a Christian says that Christianity is right, well, Hindus may think like this: "Okay.
-You believe that what you believe is right.
-So do we."
-Nobody is wrong.
-But if a Christian says that Hinduism is evil to women because [its teachings tell them to burn a woman alive when her husband dies](https://www.bbc.com/news/articles/cn8ykmn2p1go), the kind and smart people who claim to be Hindu will start feeling uncomfortable.
-They believe that Hinduism is good.
-But it turns out that Hinduism kills innocent women just because their husbands are dead.

-## Understanding Grayling's logic

-Now, I do not know the religion of A. C. Grayling.
+I do not know the religion of A. C. Grayling.
 But I assume that he is an [atheist](/blog/confused-people/).

 I do not know him at all.
 I never met him.
 I just found his book in a public library several days ago.
 It is *The History of Philosophy*.
 The book is very thick.
 "This guy must be smart," I thought.